Commbocc/colorscheme/news/_posts/2015-11-10-recycle-holidays.md

 ---
-title:  "Holiday Trash Schedule and Recycling"
+title:  "Curbside collections, e-cycling, and other tips for the holidays"
 url: "#"
 cat: "Category"
 ---